This one week in Spain itinerary is authored by Paroma.

 Hotel Alminar is a great value small hotel which is hidden away on a winding alley in the warren of the Santa Cruz Old Town, only yards away from the Cathedral and La Giralda.
 It’s simple but smart and contemporary.

-Granada bears the distinction of being the last Moorish bastion of Spain and is famous for the Alhambra (UNESCO declared world heritage site), the grand palace and fortress complex built by the Moorish Emirs.
+Granada is the last Moorish bastion of Spain and is famous for the Alhambra (UNESCO declared world heritage site), the grand palace and fortress complex built by the Moorish Emirs.

 The other major attractions of Granada are Monasterio de San Jerónimo and the Royal Chapel of Granada, the former hosting some splendid examples of Spanish Baroque in its sacristy.
 Exploring the Albayzin neighborhood’s narrow lanes and walking along the river’s sidewalk are also great ideas to get a feel for this beautiful city.
 I highly recommend it!

-Granada, like the rest of the Spain, has no shortage of unbelievable places to fill your tummy at.
-Food is life in Spain and you should participate in this celebration of excellent food any chance you get.
+Granada, like the rest of Spain, has no shortage of unbelievable places to fill your tummy at.
+Food is life—something you’ll realize quickly during your one week in Spain!
+You should participate in this celebration of excellent Spanish food any chance you get.

 Accomodation In Granada